jonathanpberger/port-of-call/README.md

 # Port of Call

-A Ruby gem that assigns each Rails application a consistent, deterministic port number based on the application's name or repository.
+Port of Call is a Ruby gem that assigns each Rails application a consistent, deterministic port number based on the application's name or repository.
 This solves the common conflict of multiple Rails apps all defaulting to port 3000.

 ## Installation